Luxurious senior living communities

 As with Vi at Palo Alto, the cost borne by residents also helps those in independent living manage future costs as their functional level declines, providing access to assisted living and skilled nursing services at a vastly discounted rate.

-For example, while the market rate is roughly $6,000 per month for assisted living care and $9,000 per month for 24-hour skilled nursing care, residents enrolled in Edgemere's Life Care independent living program can lock in a flat rate of $4,200 per month.
+For example, while the national median cost for a private room at a nursing home is around $7,300 per month, residents enrolled in Edgemere's Life Care independent living program would pay $4,760 per month.
 That guarantees them priority access to whatever service they need for as long as they need it at no extra cost.